 As-Built refers to the drawings, reports, underground services, etc that have been recently built by the contractor as a new infrastructure project.
 As-built information is prepared by the contractor to inform the client or project sponsor so that these information’s are passed to the next designer and contractor for any future project development.

-However, it is recommended that contractor must notify design consultant and project sponsors about those issues and then make those changes on-site to resolve those issue and if needed, develop the method of statement and get it approved from client.
+However, it is recommended that the contractor must notify the design consultant and project sponsors about those issues and then make those changes on-site to resolve those issue and if needed, develop the method of statement and get it approved by the client.